 CMS addon’s configuration form, and ultimately that is what we will do (in the local version of the

 project, you can see this configuration stored in

-For now however it’s easiest to include the setting in the
+For now however it’s easier to include the setting in the

 settings.py file temporarily, so